Unmasking Who’s Really Writing Policy in South Carolina

 Answer - Think tanks don’t exist to protect your rights.
 They exist to influence policy.
 That’s not the same thing.

-Some may argue their work supports liberty, free markets, or constitutional principles.
+Some may argue their work supports liberty, free markets, or constitutional principles, especially those operating under the conservative banner.
 But that’s a marketing pitch.
-Their real function is to shape the agenda quietly, strategically, and often with funding from interests that don’t live under the laws they help write.
+Their real function is to shape their agenda strategically, then move it through the legislative process until it becomes law, regardless of whether it serves the public’s best interest.

 Do think tanks engage in lobbying activities?

-Answer - Technically, think tanks may not be classified as traditional lobbyists, but that doesn’t mean they aren’t lobbying in practice.
-Just take a trip to the South Carolina Statehouse during session.
+Answer - Yes, they do.
+Take a trip to the South Carolina Statehouse during session.
 Look around, and you’ll see think tank representatives lingering in the halls, waiting to take your legislator out to a nice dinner or invite them to a luxurious, all-you-can-eat-and-drink event where they’ll be handed an award for being the best legislator of the year.
 These social gatherings are calculated opportunities to influence lawmakers in a more informal setting, where policy discussions flow as freely as the wine.

 This is where the lines between lobbying and “education” blur.
-While think tanks may not hand over cash, they invest in relationships.
-These relationships lead lawmakers to champion the policies the think tanks have crafted without reading the entire policy.
+Think tanks may not hand over cash, but they invest heavily in relationships that lead lawmakers to champion the policies they’ve crafted.

 Answer – Absolutely, and this revolving door is one of the most concerning aspects of think tank influence.
 It’s not uncommon for legislators to leave public office only to resurface in a think tank, where they continue to push for the same policies they once advocated for in the legislature.
 Conversely, individuals from think tanks often find their way into government positions, bringing with them the agendas of the organizations they once worked for.

-This revolving door creates a tight-knit relationship between think tanks and the legislative process.
-This cycle only reinforces think tanks’ influence over our laws, often to the detriment of genuine public interest.
+This revolving door creates a tight-knit relationship between think tanks and the legislative process, reinforcing their influence over our laws, often to the detriment of genuine public interest.

 How do think tanks bias the legislative process?